p/seriamp/NOTES.md

 receiver communication to be reliable, the built-in port cannot be used, and an external USB to serial adapter is required.

+## Serial Interface Performance

-FTDI FT232-based USB to serial adapter on the same Optiplex 5050 communicating with the same Yamaha RX-V2500:
+FTDI FT232-based USB to serial adapter on the same Optiplex 5050 communicating with the same Yamaha RX-V2500 produces the following I/O chunks:

     Write: \x11001\x03
     Read: \x12R0178F8B@E0190